Node

 Init

 To consume a package, we must first turn our app into a package.
-We can do this with a simple file called
+We can do this with a simple file called package.json

-on the root of our app via:npm init
+on the root of our app via: npm init

 In package.json: